Phillip-England/staci/static/content/signals.md

 # What are Signals?
 Signals are points of data located somewhere within the DOM.
 When a signal's value changes, the value in the DOM will reflect the change automatically.

-Put plainly, signals let us go from this:
+Put plainly, signals allow us to bypass using `document.querySelector` and related methods to handle DOM updates.

+Signals allow to go from a fine-grained update:
 ```html
 <script>
     let button = document.getElementById('btn');